 F or click the TV icon on the dashboard.

-From a dashboard click on the version history icon in the top right corner of the page to open the Version History side panel.
+From a dashboard, click on the settings icon and then click the version history option to open the Version History side panel.
 You can preview, restore, or clone your dashboard’s version history.
 For more information, see the Version History guide.

 Generate public URL